José Juan García

 José Juan García a.k.a.
 CheJuan (October 22, 1940 – December 17, 2002) was the founder of the international drug-rehabilitation institution called Hogar CREA.

 Early years

-García was born in Rio Piedras, Puerto Rico where he was raised by his parents.
-He had a tough childhood and experienced his first imprisonment when he was 15 years old.
-At a very young age, he became a drug addict and stole in order to pay for his habit.
-He went to prison more than once because of his drug problems.
-However, he was fortunate enough to have met some people who would have a positive influence in his live and change it forever, among them was the educator Ana G. Mendez.
+García was born in Río Piedras, Puerto Rico, where he was raised by his parents.
+He had a difficult childhood and was first imprisoned at the age of 15.
+At a young age, he became addicted to drugs and stole to pay for his habit.
+He was imprisoned more than once because of his drug problems.
+However, he later met people who had a positive influence on his life and contributed to his change, among them the educator Ana G. Méndez.
 He also attributed his acceptance of "Christ" as a reason for his change.

 Hogar CREA

 In 1968, García founded in Puerto Rico a drug-rehabilitiation organization named Hogar CREA (plural Hogares CREA).
 The acronym "CREA" stands for the 're-education of the addict'.
 Those who enter the program do not have to pay a fee, but must agree to the program's strict rules and engage in community service.

 Doctors, psychologists and others donate their time.
 Expenses are covered by the volunteer board of each home.
 Each home has enough beds for 15 people.
 28 thousand people have successfully completed the program, out of 51 thousand addicts who have been treated in 36 years.
 In is estimated that 92% of those who have completed the program started by García, have completely stayed out of drugs.

 García's Hogares CREA have over 152 facilities worldwide, including in the United States, Dominican Republic, Costa Rica, Venezuela, Colombia, Panama, El Salvador, Honduras and Nicaragua.